 A: While Google Analytics and Google Search Console may seem similar, they actually serve two completely different functions.
 Google Analytics gives us data points about the number of visitors to your site, where exactly visitors are coming from, how much time they spend on your site and the nature of their visit.

-On the other hand, Google Search Console shares information specific to your site.
-We can see stats such as who is linking to your site, if there are any technical errors on your site and most importantly intel into the keyword queries people are typing into Google that land on your site.
-However, it is possible to link the two and SERPs has a great tutorial on how to do so.
+Google Search Console shares information specific to your site.
+We can see stats such as who is linking to your site, if there are any technical errors on your site and most importantly, intel into the keyword queries people are using to land on your site.

 Q: How Long Does It Take to See SEO Results?